 The Commonwealth of Massachusetts funded a demonstration project in 2007-2009 called the BEST Oral Health Project which connected mobile oral health services to children in preschool and K-2 settings.
 It was deemed a best practice by the Association of State and Territorial Dental Directors.
 The local coalition was also able to change reimbursement structures through MassHealth as well change policy for tooth brushing (prevention) through the Department of Early Education and Care.
-Western Massachusetts is also a service shortage area for pediatric ophthalmologists.
+Western MA is also a service shortage area for pediatric ophthalmologists.
 We piloted a mobile unit to come to preschools through a statewide partnership.
 Many children received appropriate services (glasses) however the funding dried up.
-The attempt to get students from the New England School of Optometry located in service shortage areas was not able to get off the ground; this needs to be addressed.
+The attempt to get students from the New England School of Optometry located in service shortage areas was not able to get off the ground, this needs to be addressed.

-- 8. The availability of post-acute care and long-term services and supports is limited across the nation, but can be particularly challenging in rural and underserved areas facing disproportionately large burdens of chronic and disabling conditions.
-What approaches have communities taken to address these gaps in care delivery and the associated challenges of social isolation? - 9.
-There are known, longstanding issues with the availability and integrity of data related to rural and urban community health.
+8. The availability of post-acute care and long-term services and supports is limited across the nation, but can be particularly challenging in rural and underserved areas facing disproportionately large burdens of chronic and disabling conditions.
+What approaches have communities taken to address these gaps in care delivery and the associated challenges of social isolation?

+9. There are known, longstanding issues with the availability and integrity of data related to rural and urban community health.
 What data definitions or data elements are needed to help researchers better identify the causes of health disparities in rural and underserved areas, but are unavailable or lack uniformity?

 The Massachusetts Department of Public Health has created several portals to enhance the ability for communities across the Commonwealth to access population health data and have the ability to disaggregate by population, particularly race and ethnicity.
 This is very important so that programs and policies can be designed appropriately with community and historical context in mind.
-Massachusetts Department of Public Health (MDPH) tools include MDPH Healthnet as well as the Population Health Information Tool (PHIT) portal.
+MA DPH tools include MDPH Healthnet as well as the PHIT portal.
 Hospitals and healthcare institutions should also be collecting data and disaggregating data based on race and ethnicity, as we already know that health inequities exist in significant amounts when broken down in this way.
 The ability for healthcare institutions to send data to the state in this capacity would help with the availability of data.

-- 10. Are there two or three institutional, policy, or programmatic efforts needed to further strengthen patient safety and care quality in health systems that provide care to rural and underserved populations? - 1.
-In western Massachusetts, particularly Hampden County, Greater Springfield area, there has been a focus on health equity for many years.
+10. Are there two or three institutional, policy, or programmatic efforts needed to further strengthen patient safety and care quality in health systems that provide care to rural and underserved populations?

+In Western MA, particularly Hampden County, Greater Springfield area, there has been a focus on health equity for many years.
 Recently, one of the ACOs in the Springfield area adopted these four goals as a way of grounding the overall work and long term sustainability of healthcare transformation through a health equity lens.
-We offer them here for you to consider as a way of strengthening patient safety and care quality:
+We offer them here for you to consider as a way of strengthening patient safety and care quality.

-- Demographic Data establish protocols and procedures for collecting, using and monitoring demographic data in order to address health disparities and population health outcomes, particularly in rural and underserved areas. - Training and Development establish a required training and development for all staff to meet a baseline standard for Cultural Humility. - Governance and Leadership seek balance of power in staffing, governance and leadership through intentionally including people who have lived experience and reflect/represent the population being served by healthcare to improve the likelihood that their voice will be included in care management and institutional protocols and policies. - Community Collaborations recognize where there are productive community partnerships bridging healthcare and social services and deepen and expand as opportunities arise. - 2.
-Users of IRS Schedule H (Form 990) must look beyond the numbers reported in order to capture the hospital's entire community benefit contribution.
-Typically, a "social impact and community investment practice" which addresses the social, economic, and environmental conditions that contributes to poor health outcomes, reduced life expectancy, and higher costs are not eligible as a community benefit credit.
+- Demographic Data establish protocols and procedures for collecting, using and monitoring demographic data in order to address health disparities and population health outcomes, particularly in rural and underserved areas. - Training and Development -- establish a required training and development for all staff to meet a baseline standard for Cultural Humility. - Governance and Leadership -- seek balance of power in staffing, governance and leadership through intentionally including people who have lived experience and reflect/represent the population being served by healthcare to improve the likelihood that their voice will be included in care management and institutional protocols and policies. - Community Collaborations -- recognize where there are productive community partnerships bridging healthcare and social services and deepen and expand as opportunities arise.